ftrackhq/integrations/tools/cookiecutter-framework-project/README.md

     cookiecutter -f -o /Users/ftrack/integrations/projects /Users/ftrack/integrations/tools/cookiecutter-framework-project

-* Fill up all the new plugin name input field when asked (All the other fields are automatically fill out by default).
+* Fill up all the new integration name input field when asked (All the other fields are automatically fill out by default).